There are thousands of books on how to create romantic intimacy-this isn't one of them.

 Ask for/offer a favor

 Ask for directions, ask for the time, ask for someone to help you reach something, or ask someone to help you hold something for a second.
+Not only is it a lot less awkward than most other openers, but it's also actually known to deepen relationships.

-The reverse works as well.
 You can ask someone who looks lost if they need directions or offer to help a stranger lift something they are struggling with.

 Follow up with "feeling" questions versus fact-based questions